Beginning with a Story Template enables you to quickly create and customize a professional-looking video.

 In the Story Template gallery, browse the Story Templates or select one of the major categories: Industry, Goals, Channels, Data Usage, or Look & Feel.

 When you find a Story Template that you like, click the Story Template.

 Click Start at the bottom right of the preview window to copy the Story Template, after which you can begin to customize it.

 Customizing the Story Template

-Begin by editing the components of the brand configuration: logo, colors, text styles, fonts, and button shape.
+Begin by editing the brand components: logo, colors, text styles, and button style.

-If you'd like to add a new scene, you can choose one from the scene template library.
+If you'd like to add a new scene, click the plus sign at the end of the scene line-up and then select a scene from the scene template library.

 Note that after you edit any content in a scene—such as changing a media asset (image/video footage) or changing text—you will not be able to revert to the original content.

 We recommend that you preview your video as you work.
 If your video is using data for personalization, you can preview the video using viewer profiles to see how the video will play for specific audiences.

 |Uploading a Font